 Step 5: Connect Autosync and Google Drive

-4. Give your folder a name, e.g. “Obsidian Vault Mobile.”
+- Give your folder a name, e.g., “Obsidian Vault Mobile.”

-Autosync will now start syncing your vault in the cloud with the folder you chose.
-If you notice that Autosync is draining too much battery.
-You can disable it and restart it when you make changes in Obsidian that need to be synced.
+Autosync will now start syncing your vault in the cloud with your chosen folder.
+If you notice that Autosync is draining too much of the battery, you can disable it and later restart it when you make changes in Obsidian that need syncing.

 You can also make changes to your device’s Battery Optimization Settings.